 Ever wonder about the stories of the places you pass?
 On Denver Story Trek you'll explore the stories behind Denver's historic landscapes and landmarks on an interactive, self-guided tour of the city.
 It's simple to use and free!

 Littleton Historical Museum

 Travel back in time at the Littleton Historical Museum and get a glimpse into Colorado's pioneer past.
 Located on 39 acres, the museum consists of two living history farms (one from the 1860s and one from the 1890s), with a working farm, a blacksmith shop and more than 40,000 historically Colorado artifacts.

 Tattered Cover Bookstore

-The Tattered Cover is one of the nation’s largest and most well-known independent bookstores and often hosts free signings by some of the literary world’s most famous authors.
-They also offer free wi-fi if you want to surf the net while you’re there.
-There are three locations: Lower Downtown, East Colfax, and Highlands Ranch.
+The Tattered Cover is one of the nation's largest and most well-known independent bookstores and often hosts free signings by some of the literary world's most famous authors.
+They also offer free wi-fi if you want to surf the net while you're there.

 Coors Brewery Tour

 "Taste the Rockies!"
 Coors Brewery, the world's largest brewing site still uses the same Rocky Mountain spring water that Adolph Coors discovered in 1873.
 Free tours show every step in the brewing process, and end with free samples for those over 21.